ZFS on Linux, Part 2

 There are many tutorials out there for using ZFS tools zpool and zfs, so I’ll just summarize some points below.
 Instead of partitioning a disk to several filesystems, in ZFS, there is a concept of a “storage pool” of devices, where filesystems are created in that pool.
 Consequently, zpool is used to manage the storage [...]

-Comments Off so far | Read On »
+Comments Off on ZFS on Linux, Part 2 so far | Read On »

 Minus – file sharing